-The Corporation's cash flows are directly affected by changes to royalty regimes.
 There can be no assurance that the Government of Alberta will not adopt a new royalty regime or modify the existing royalty regime, which may have an impact on the economics of the Corporation's projects.
-An increase in the royalty rates in Alberta would reduce the Corporation's earnings and could make future capital investments, or the Corporation's operations, less economic or uneconomic.
+An increase in royalties would reduce the Corporation's earnings and could make future capital investments, or the Corporation's operations, less economic or uneconomic.
 On January 29, 2016, the Government of Alberta adopted a new royalty regime which took effect on January 1, 2017.
 See "Industry Conditions - Royalties and Incentives".